Bates County is named for Frederick Bates, who was the second governor of Missouri.

 Contractor: Bartlett and Kling of Galesburg, Illinois.

 Description: The building faces south and is a two story course gray colored Carthage stone structure.
-The building is 84 by 104 feet.
+The building is located on landscaped grounds of the Courthouse Square in the center of Butler and is 84 feet by 104 feet.
 The south front has a projecting center section with arched entrance on the first story and rising to a peak.
 Above the entrance is a large arched window on the second story.
-The four corner towers have octagonal ogee-shaped roofs and upper corners accented with stone bartizans.
 On the center of the roof is a large square stone clock tower with the statue of Justice at the top of the dome.
-The roof is hipped.
+The interior form translates into the cruciform system of hallways.
+The floor tiles are yellow ocher, burnt umber, terra ctta and tan.
+There is varnished oak woodwork and an elaborate stairway.
+The courtroom is located on the second story.
+The building houses the County Circuit Court of the 27th Judicial Circuit.

-See: The architect, George E McDonald of Omaha, Nebraska, designed courthouses in Kansas in Elk County; in Missouri in Andrew County, Bates County, Johnson County and Lawrence County and in Nebraska in Fillmore County and Nuckolls County.
+See: The architect, George E McDonald of Omaha, Nebraska designed courthouses in Kansas in Elk County; in Missouri in Andrew County, Johnson County and Lawrence County; in Nebraska in Fillmore County and Nuckolls County and in Wyoming in Niobrara County.

 See: National Register of Historic Places – Bates County Courthouse